awslabs/aws-sdk-rust/sdk/budgets/README.md

 **Please Note: The SDK is currently in Developer Preview and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.**

-The AWS Budgets API enables you to use AWS Budgets to plan your service usage, service costs, and instance reservations.
-The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for AWS Budgets.
+The Amazon Web Services Budgets API enables you to use Amazon Web Services Budgets to plan your service usage, service costs, and instance reservations.
+The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for Amazon Web Services Budgets.

 Budgets provide you with a way to see the following information:
   - How close your plan is to your budgeted amount or to the free tier limits
   - Your usage-to-date, including how much you've used of your Reserved Instances (RIs)
-  - Your current estimated charges from AWS, and how much your predicted usage will accrue in charges by the end of the month
+  - Your current estimated charges from Amazon Web Services, and how much your predicted usage will accrue in charges by the end of the month
   - How much of your budget has been used

-AWS updates your budget status several times a day.
+Amazon Web Services updates your budget status several times a day.
 Budgets track your unblended costs, subscriptions, refunds, and RIs.
 You can create the following types of budgets:
   - __Cost budgets__ - Plan how much you want to spend on a service.
   - __Usage budgets__ - Plan how much you want to use one or more services.
   - __RI utilization budgets__ - Define a utilization threshold, and receive alerts when your RI usage falls below that threshold.
 This lets you see if your RIs are unused or under-utilized.